NetSec Platform: Building Blocks

 It is important to understand the difference between the control plane and the data plane, since this split will drive design decisions.

-The control plane is where you operate the platform and define security intent.
+The control plane is where the platform is operated and security intent is defined.

 The data plane is where traffic is inspected and policy is enforced.